 - Personal Contract – make a contract with yourself and hold yourself accountable!
 Make a personal Statement of intent!

-- Gifts of a Personal Nature – Birthdays, employments and the like all present problems when trying to choose a present of a personal nature.
+- Health and personal care products – Birthdays, employments and the like all present problems when trying to choose a present of a personal nature.

 - Personal Security – becoming an important issue in today’s life.
 Personal alarms effectiveness